Step 3: Carrying out an investigation Investigations at work

 For example, a simple case might only take a day to gather enough information.
 A more complicated case could take several weeks.

 Your organisation might have timescales for investigations written in their policy.
-Otherwise, the employer or person investigating should set a reasonable timescale and tell the employee.
+Otherwise, the employer or person investigating should set a reasonable timescale and tell the worker.

 Getting physical evidence